OE-Heart/Notes-for-Advanced-Data-Structure/ADS-WEEK04.md

 > Note: The leftist tree of $N$ nodes has a right path containing at most $\lfloor\log_2(N+1)\rfloor$ nodes.

-- We can perform all the work on the right pat, which is guaranteed to be short
+- We can perform all the work on the right path, which is guaranteed to be short
-- Trouble makers: Insert and Merge
+- Trouble makers: Insert and Merge may destroy leftist heap property

 > Note: Insertion is merely a special case of merging.